5 types of business loans

 3. Small Business Administration (SBA) loans

+An SBA loan is a small-business loan that is partially guaranteed by the U.S. Small Business Administration and issued through participating banks and other lenders.
 SBA loans are often the go-to option for later-stage startups, businesses with a shorter operating history or business owners who might not qualify for traditional bank loans.
-With this type of financing, the U.S. Small Business Administration partners with banks and other providers by setting guidelines and guaranteeing a portion of the loan, which reduces the lender’s risk.
+The U.S. Small Business Administration partners with banks and other providers by setting guidelines and guaranteeing a portion of the loan, which reduces the lender's risk.
 This can make it easier for businesses to secure funding for business expansion, working capital or larger purchases.

 There are various types of SBA loans, each with its own loan amounts, interest rates and qualifying guidelines.
 Compared to other types of financing, SBA loans typically have high loan amounts, low interest rates and long repayment periods.
 The trade-off is that the application process can be lengthy and demanding, and a personal guarantee is usually required if you own more than 20% of the business.